Automotive Service Technician

 Automotive Service Technician graduates will be able to:

-- Service automotive steering and suspension systems
+- Perform maintenance and light repair of automotive steering and suspension systems

 WITC's automotive programs are nationally certified through the National Automotive Technician's Educational Foundation (NATEF) and the National Coalition of Certification Centers (NC3).

 Nationally certified program.

 The Automotive Service Technician program is offered at the Superior campus.
 In-person and web-enhanced courses are utilized in the program.

 As an Automotive Service Technician student at WITC, you can earn credentials each step of the way.
 Graduates of this program also earn a technical diploma in Automotive Maintenance and Light Repair Technician.